 Packard Labs – Bristol

-(DOS box) programs that need to be run repeatedly with different input
+box) programs that need to be run repeatedly

-they could be run automatically and in parallel
+so that they could be run automatically and

 in order to speed up the overall throughput.